-Narcolepsy is an under-diagnosed, disabling disorder of the brain that affects the control of sleep and wakefulness.
+Narcolepsy is a chronic, neurological disorder that affects the control of sleep and wakefulness.
 It causes fragmented night sleep and excessive daytime sleepiness.

-Narcolepsy can range in severity from mild to severe, and negatively impact one's social activities, school, work, and overall health and well-being.
+Narcolepsy can range in severity from mild to severe.
+In severe cases, it can negatively impact social activities, school, work, and overall health and well-being.
 A person with narcolepsy may fall asleep at any time, for example, while talking or driving.

 Fast facts on narcolepsy

 Here are some key points about narcolepsy.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Narcolepsy is the second leading cause of excessive daytime sleepiness after obstructive sleep apnea.

-- Symptoms typically begin to occur between the ages of 10 and 30.
+- Symptoms typically begin between the ages of 10 and 30 years.

-- Narcolepsy can be treated with medications and adjustments to lifestyle.
+- Narcolepsy can be treated with medications and lifestyle adjustments.

-In a typical sleep cycle, we enter the early stage of sleep, followed by deeper sleep stages for 90 minutes where finally REM sleep occurs.
+In a typical sleep cycle, a person enters the early stage of sleep, followed by deeper sleep stages for 90 minutes where finally REM sleep occurs.

-For people with narcolepsy, REM sleep occurs almost immediately in the sleep cycle, and intermittently during the waking hours.
+For people with narcolepsy, REM sleep occurs within 15 minutes in the sleep cycle, and intermittently during the waking hours.
 It is in REM sleep that dreams and muscle paralysis occur.

-Nerve-signaling chemicals called neurotransmitters control whether we are asleep or awake by acting on different groups of nerve cells, or neurons in the brain.
+Hypocretin is a neurotransmitter, a nerve-signaling chemical.
+It controls whether we are asleep or awake by acting on different groups of nerve cells, or neurons in the brain.
 It is made in the hypothalamus region of the brain.

 Hypocretin is needed to help us stay awake.
 When it is not available, the brain allows REM sleep phenomena to intrude into normal waking periods.
-As a result, people with narcolepsy suffer from excessive daytime sleepiness, and nighttime sleeping problems.
+As a result, people with narcolepsy experience both excessive daytime sleepiness and nighttime sleeping problems.

-Narcolepsy is believed to be an autoimmune disease with a genetic predisposition.
-An autoimmune disease is a disorder where the body's immune system mistakenly attacks itself and fights off healthy cells as if they were foreign invaders.
-Some commonly recognized autoimmune diseases are rheumatoid arthritis, type 1 diabetes, and celiac disease.
+In an autoimmune disorder, the body's immune system mistakenly attacks itself and fights off healthy cells as if they were foreign invaders.
+Other autoimmune diseases include rheumatoid arthritis, type 1 diabetes, and celiac disease.